Florida Atlantic University: Recent history

 In 1989, the Florida Legislature recognized demands for higher education in South Florida by designating Florida Atlantic as the lead state university serving Broward County.
-To fill this role, the university would establish a campus in Dania Beach in 1997 and another campus in the City of Davie in western Broward County in 1990.
+To fill this role, the university would establish a campus in City of Davie in western Broward County in 1990 and another in Dania Beach in 1997.
 Florida Atlantic later purchased 50 acres (20 ha) of land in Port St. Lucie in 1994 to establish a campus on the Treasure Coast.
 This would be the institution's fifth campus.
 The university continued its expansion in 1999 when it opened its Jupiter Campus, named for the late John D. MacArthur.
 This campus houses the university's honors college.

 Florida Atlantic University and the University of Miami's Miller School of Medicine established a medical training program within the Charles E. Schmidt College of Biomedical Science in 2004.
 Plans originally called for the construction of a new teaching hospital in coordination with Boca Raton Community Hospital on the main campus.
-Following successive budgets deficits in 2007, the hospital delayed its participation indefinitely.
+Following successive budget deficits in 2007, the hospital delayed its participation indefinitely.
 However, Florida Atlantic later established its own College of Medicine in 2010.
 The Harbor Branch Oceanographic Institution (HBOI) also joined the university in 2007, creating Florida Atlantic's seventh campus.
-To bring HBOI into the university family the Florida Legislature allocated $44 million to Florida Atlantic to acquire the institution.
+To bring HBOI into the university, the Florida Legislature allocated $44 million to Florida Atlantic to acquire the institution.

 Florida Atlantic has changed dramatically since its opening in 1964.
 There are now more than 30,000 students attending classes on seven campuses spread across 120 miles (193 km).
 The university consists of ten colleges and employs more than 3,200 faculty and staff.
-As of 2020, the university's endowment has increased to over $240 million.
+As of 2020, the university's endowment was over $240 million.

 Since its founding, the university has been led by seven presidents.
 The university's immediate past president is Mary Jane Saunders.
 She was named president on March 3, 2010, then resigned on May 15, 2013.
 Her appointment followed the resignation of Frank Brogan.
 Brogan, a former Lieutenant Governor of Florida, left the university in late 2009 to become Chancellor of the State University System of Florida.
 Past university presidents also included Anthony J. Catanese, Helen Popovich, Glenwood Creech, and Kenneth Rast Williams.
 On January 17, 2014, the Board of Trustees announced the selection of John W. Kelly, formerly a vice president of Clemson University, to be the seventh president of the university with a starting date of March 1, 2014.